If you're trying to view these PDF's in Explorer, the

 Proposed Construction : The proposed improvements begin 0.3 miles south of the Nebraska Highway 1 / Murray Road junction and extend north on US 34 / US 75 to a point approximately 0.1 miles south of the Oak Hill Road/Avenue B intersection in Plattsmouth.
 The total length of this project is 7.0 miles.
 This proposed project takes a two-lane rural highway and converts it to a four-lane expressway with a raised curbed median.

 Lighting/Signals/Signing: Lighting warrants are being reviewed.
 At a minimum, new lights will be located at intersections that are currently lighted.
 Existing traffic signals will be modified to accommodate the new 4-lane roadway at the US 34 / US 75 / N 66 junction.
-Three additional intersections will be designed to accommodate traffic signals in the future including the N 1 / Murray Rd., Waverly Rd. / Rock Bluff Rd., and Mynard Rd. /Horning Rd. intersections.
+No new traffic signals are included with the project at this time; however, three additional intersections will be designed to accommodate traffic signals in the future including the N 1 / Murray Rd., Waverly Rd. / Rock Bluff Rd., and Mynard Rd. /Horning Rd. intersections.

 Related Studies: US-75 Corridor Study from Nebraska City to Bellevue, September 1998